girlscript/winter-of-contributing/Web_Development/Javascript/Topics/5.Syntax/6.Functions/README.md

 ### Types of function in javascript
 1. Anonymous Function
-- Anonymous function is function with no name.
+- Anonymous function is a function with no name.
 - Let's look at its syntax.
 ```javascript
 var fullName = function(firstName, lastName) {